mching/old_pages/_posts/2016-09-11-Electric-vs-Hybrid-Car.md

+---
+layout: post
-# Gas vs Electric Car in Honolulu
+title: Cost of Energy to Operate Electric vs. Hybrid Car in Honolulu
-Michael Ching
-September 11, 2016
+---

 Our family has an electric car (Nissan Leaf) and a hybrid (Toyota Prius), and we often have to choose which one we will take out on the weekend.
 I wondered which one was cheaper to operate and which one was better for the environment.